Chapter 20 : And So It Begins Again

 "I can't promise this project will be the one, but I've got a good feeling," Scorpius continued.
-His typically composed gestures were flung wildly.
+His formerly composed gestures were flung about wildly.
 "You've got the brains.
 I know some people who specialize in packaging and mass charms from my venture with Xavier, and I've got names for owl services.
-We could start there, then get move to a real brick-and-mortar — " He broke into a chuckle, and it was the first time she had seen him so nervous.
+We could start there, then get move to a real brick-and-mortar—" He broke into a chuckle, and it was the first time she had seen him so nervous.
 "I'm getting ahead of myself.
 I haven't even asked if you're interested.
-So Bea, would you — ?"
+So Bea, would you—?"

 She flung her arms around his neck before he could finish the question.
 He grunted in surprise and upon regaining his footing, Scorpius laughed.
 "Is that a yes?"

 He wrapped his arms around her too, tighter than she expected, until her feet left the ground.

 Dizzy and breathless, she buried her grin into his shoulder.
 "Yes."

 Scorpius strolled toward Flitwick's office with a tray of cupcakes, whistling 'The Muffin Man'.
 Anjali had been quite clear where she stood with his ideas, and without her help, Scorpius would have to start buttering up the staff himself.
 A few additions to Flitwick's dancing cupcake troupe ought to improve the Headmaster's inclination to forgive and forget at least another month's worth of trouble.
 Who'd have thought that two months down the line, he'd be partnering with Beatrice Chang to start his next great venture?